aeleos/cloudflared/README.md

 Argo Tunnel creates a secure, outbound-only connection between your services and Cloudflare by deploying a lightweight connector in your environment.
 With this model, your team does not need to go through the hassle of poking holes in your firewall or validating that traffic originated from Cloudflare IPs.

+### Support Me

+If you liked this guide and want to say thanks feel free to buy me a coffee https://www.buymeacoffee.com/aeleos

 # Prerequisite

 For this setup, you need to have a domain which is managed by CloudFlare, and can be done on the free plan.